0xprxdhx/learning-in-public/README.md

 # 🚀 Learning in Public

-Daily learning logs documenting my journey in **Cybersecurity, DevOps, and Cloud** — with a growing focus on **penetration testing and offensive security**.
+Daily learning logs documenting my journey in **Cybersecurity** — with a strong focus on **penetration testing and offensive security**.

-I’m sharing my progress openly so others can learn alongside me, and so I stay accountable on my path to becoming a skilled security practitioner.
+I share my progress openly so others can learn alongside me, while sharpening my skills to think like an attacker and defend against real-world threats.

 ---